 Yoast SEO tells you what’s working and what isn’t in your SEO efforts.
-This SEO plugin can analyze keywords and check content length, links, and readability, giving you a full rundown of how you can improve your ranking.
+This WordPress plugin can analyze keywords and check content length, links, and readability, giving you a full rundown of how you can improve your ranking.

 Many writers have multiple tabs open at once.
 It can get confusing remembering what all the little icons mean—but this free online tool consolidates all of your tabs into one list.

 Using OneTab, you can restore one or all of your tabs quickly when you need them.
 The program doesn’t share the URLs or information with third parties, and according to the site, “Depending on how many scripts are running inside your tabs, moving them to OneTab can also speed up your computer by reducing the CPU load.”
 It’s a simple and secure way to keep all your references in one easy-to-access place.